U.S. Satellites Detected Iran Readying Weapons Ahead Of Saudi Strike, Officials Say

 If the current U.S. campaign succeeds, Khamenei says, Iran could then expect to face more "maximum pressure" policies from the international community.

-Even after Trump took a threatening tone toward Iran over the attack in Saudi Arabia, his advisers said over the weekend that a meeting between Trump and Iranian President Hassan Rouhani was still possible.
-Khamenei has now ruled that out, saying Iran would speak to the Americans only if the U.S. "backs off and repents, and implements the nuclear deal from which they have withdrawn."
+Even after President Trump took a threatening tone toward Iran over the attack in Saudi Arabia, his advisers said over the weekend that a meeting between Trump and Iranian President Hassan Rouhani was still possible.
+Khamenei has now ruled that out, saying Iran will speak to the Americans only if the U.S. "backs off and repents, and implements the nuclear deal from which they have withdrawn."

 Speaking with reporters during a trip to California, Trump was asked about the possibility of a meeting with Rouhani next week.